 George Strus (they/them) is a Tony Award-nominated and Obie Award-winning trans non-binary Latiné producer and dramaturg based on the unceded ancestral lands of the Munsee Lenape people (colloquially known as New York).

 They are also the Founding CEO of theatrical production company Benson Drive Productions.
-BDP recently produced TRISHA PAYTAS’ BIG BROADWAY DREAM starring Trisha Paytas, Sutton Foster, Ben Platt, Joy Woods, and Rachel Zegler, raising over $125,000 for the Entertainment Community Fund.
-Upcoming projects include Stephen Sondheim’s THE FROGS (starring Kevin McHale), Amber Ruffin’s BIGFOOT, and others to be announced.
+BDP recently produced TRISHA PAYTAS’ BIG BROADWAY DREAM starring Trisha Paytas, Sutton Foster, Ben Platt, Joy Woods, and Rachel Zegler, raising over $150,000 for the Entertainment Community Fund.
+Additionally, BDP produced a reading of Mathilde Dratwa’s A PLAY ABOUT DAVID MAMET WRITING A PLAY ABOUT HARVEY WEINSTEIN directed by Leslye Headland and starring Abbi Jacobson, Billy Eichner, and Helené Yorke, raising over $15,000 for NYCLU.
+Upcoming projects include Amber Ruffin’s BIGFOOT (premiering off-Broadway in February 2026), Kevin Zak’s A KIDMAN CAROL, and others to be announced.

-They were a proud co-producer of the 2023 off-Broadway world premiere production of Stephen Sondheim's final musical, HERE WE ARE and the Broadway premieres of Jackie Sibblies Drury, Justin Peck, and Sufjan Stevens’ ILLINOISE (2024 Tony Nomination), Jen Silverman’s THE ROOMMATE, Sam Gold’s ROMEO + JULIET, and Simon Rich’s ALL IN.
-Current co-producing credits include Cole Escola’s OH, MARY! and others to be announced.
+Current Broadway co-producing credits include Cole Escola’s OH, MARY! and Bess Wohl’s LIBERATION.
+Recently, they were a proud co-producer of the off-Broadway world premiere production of Stephen Sondheim's final musical, HERE WE ARE; the Broadway premieres of Jackie Sibblies Drury, Justin Peck, and Sufjan Stevens’ ILLINOISE (2024 Tony Nomination), Jen Silverman’s THE ROOMMATE, Sam Gold’s ROMEO + JULIET, & Simon Rich’s ALL IN; and the West End premiere of Jamie Lloyd’s EVITA.
+Upcoming co-producing credits include Cole Escola’s OH, MARY!
+(West End), CATS: THE JELLICLE BALL (Broadway), and others to be announced.

 They were awarded the 2024 Prince Fellowship (in association with Columbia University School of the Arts), receiving mentorship from Kristin Caskey, Sue Frost, Jeffrey Seller, Thomas Schumacher, and David Stone, and are a member of the 2025 Shubert Organization Artistic Circle.
-Additionally, they are an Associate Member of The Broadway League with Greg Nobile and Maggie Brohn serving as their mentors.
+Additionally, they are an Associate Member of The Broadway League with Greg Nobile and Maggie Brohn having served as their League mentors.

-They were commissioned by Playwrights Horizons to create an original piece for their 2024 Almanac magazine.
-Additionally, they dramaturged the short film 808, written by JJ Maley, and was featured on The Kilroys' 2023 Web.
+They documented their experience as a first time Edinburgh Festival Fringe producer via a four-part written series in Playbill linked here, here, here, and here.
+They were commissioned by Playwrights Horizons to create an original piece for their 2024 Almanac magazine and were featured on The Kilroys' 2023 Web.
 They have been a guest speaker and lecturer at David Geffen School of Drama at Yale, NYU Tisch School of the Arts, Hunter College, Berklee School of Music, Brandeis University, University of Hartford, and their alma mater Marymount Manhattan College.
 They served as a Judge for The 47th Annual Susan Smith Blackburn Prize, the oldest and largest playwriting prize honoring women+ writing for the English-speaking theatre.

 You can read a bit about their founding of Breaking the Binary Theatre and producing practice at Playbill here.